Name of Pittsburgh: The -h in Pittsburgh culture

 The presence of the -h at the end of the word Pittsburgh is occasionally recognized in Pittsburgh culture.
 It is often rendered as PGH.
 For example, Pittsburgh International Airport's abbreviation is PIT, while Union Station's abbreviation is PGH.
-The area's Fox affiliate takes their calls, WPGH-TV from this.
+The area's Fox affiliate takes its call sign, WPGH-TV, from that.
+Additionally, the Pittsburgh Pirates city connect jerseys feature PGH written across the chest.
 A recent playful take on the final -h of Pittsburgh appears in the name of the Pittsburgh Water and Sewer Authority's brand of bottled water: PGH2O, which is a portmanteau of the abbreviation PGH and the chemical name for water, H2O.
 "Da 'Burgh" or "Da Burgh" is a local and affectionate nickname for the city.
-In homage to the city's history, the "Pittsburg Plunge" at Kennywood park retains the alternate spelling without the h.
+In homage to the city's history, the "Pittsburg Plunge" at Kennywood Park retains the alternate spelling without the h.